Plantalytics/plantalytics-hub/README.md

     * Modity `iface eth0 inet static` into `iface eth0 inet dhcp`
     * Save and quit.
 In command line `ifdown eth0 && ifup eth0` to have changes take effect
     * Ping a site to test internet connection
-    * Command `ifconfig` shows the address, netmask and other networking things of the conduit
+    * Command `ifconfig` shows the address, netmask and other networking things of the conduit.
+This is useful for **ssh** into the hub.
+You may need to port forwarding for ssh access to the conduit.
 * Set up LoRa(Assuming LoRa mCard is installed and LoRa antenna is attached.)
   * Execute commands:
     * `mkdir /var/config/lora`